 “Initially, I pursued engineering school in Montreal,” said Gilles.
 “But I ended up spending more time sketching than taking notes.
 My creative side wasn’t being stimulated enough.
 Then my brother showed me some photos he took during a visit to the College for Creative Studies (CCS) campus, and I was sold.

-"Engineering was a "noble" profession, Art was less comfortable for my parents," explained Gilles of his parents early trepidation with him attending CCS.
-"Once they realized I could make a living at it, they became more supportive of my decision."
+“At first, my choice to study art/design was a less comfortable option for my parents.
+However, once they realized I could make a living at it, they became more supportive of my decision.”

 - Graduation Year: 1992

 - Employer: Chrysler Group LLC

 - Title: President and Chief Executive Officer — Motorsports; Senior Vice Presi

 Designed and created by DDM Marketing & Communications.